Elias2660/Video_Subtractions/README.md

 This project provides a script to perform background subtraction on videos using OpenCV.
 The script processes videos in a specified directory and saves the processed videos with the background subtracted.

+This project is most used with the [Unified-bee-Runner](https://github.com/Elias2660/Unified-bee-Runner).

 ## Requirements

 - Python 3.12